 Outsourcing vs in-house IT: snapshot at a glance

-According to the Canadian Centre for Cyber Security (2025), the model an SMB chooses for IT and security directly affects how fast incidents are detected and contained, and the comparison below frames that decision around coverage, accountability, and cost.
+According to the Canadian Centre for Cyber Security (2025), the model an SMB chooses for IT and security directly affects how fast incidents get detected and contained.
+The comparison below frames that decision three ways: coverage, accountability, total spend.

 What does in-house IT actually look like at 50 users?

-At 50 users, the honest in-house model is one mid-level systems administrator earning CAD 75K to 95K base.
-Robert Half’s 2025 Canadian salary guide puts a Tier 2 admin in Toronto or Vancouver at the top of that band.
-Statistics Canada labour data confirms IT compensation rose 4 to 7 percent year over year through 2024 and 2025.
+At 50 users, the in-house model is one mid-level systems administrator earning CAD 75K to 95K base.
+Robert Half’s 2026 Canada Salary Guide puts a Tier 2 admin in Toronto or Vancouver at the top of that band.
+Statistics Canada wage data shows IT compensation still rising 4 to 7 percent year over year.

 Three hidden lines compound salary.
 Tools (RMM, EDR, ticketing, monitoring) run CAD 12K to 18K per year.
 Training and certs run CAD 5K to 10K.
-Turnover costs 50 to 200 percent of annual salary in recruiting plus lost productivity.
+Turnover costs one-half to two times annual salary in recruiting and lost productivity, per Gallup’s replacement-cost research.
 The fully loaded annual line is rarely below CAD 130K.

 What does outsourcing IT actually deliver?

 An outsourced engagement bundles a full team behind a per-user monthly fee.
-For a 50-user Canadian SMB, market pricing sits between CAD 100 and CAD 200 per user per month, including tooling, 24/7 monitoring, help desk, security operations, and a fractional vCIO.
-That maps to CAD 60K to 120K per year, all in.
+For a 50-user Canadian SMB, 2026 pricing for the full managed scope runs CA$180 or more per user per month, rising to about CA$230 for security-inclusive, CIS-aligned coverage.
+The fee covers tooling, 24/7 monitoring, the service desk, security operations, plus a fractional vCIO.
+That maps to roughly CA$108K to CA$138K per year, all in.

 NOT SURE WHICH MODEL FITS

-Get a free 30-minute IT business assessment.
-We benchmark your current environment, headcount trajectory, and risk profile against both staffing models and tell you which one wins on numbers.
+Book a free 30-minute consultation.
+We benchmark your current environment, your headcount trajectory and your risk profile against both staffing models, then tell you which one wins on numbers.
+Every engagement is run by a CISSP-led team at a Microsoft Solutions Partner.

 The structural advantage is depth without single-point-of-failure risk.
-Channel Futures’ 2025 MSP-501 ranking shows the median top-tier Canadian MSP runs 30 plus engineers across help desk, NOC, SOC, and advisory.
+The top Canadian providers profiled in Channel Futures’ MSP 501 ranking run multi-discipline benches: front-line support, a network operations centre, a security operations centre, advisory.
 An SMB on contract gets fractional access to that whole bench.

 Cost comparison: in-house vs outsourcing at 30 / 50 / 100 users

 The 30-user line is where outsourcing dominates most decisively.
-By 100 users, the in-house team needs a second hire and a tooling stack that begins to overlap with what an MSP buys at scale.
+By 100 users the race tightens.
+The in-house team needs a second hire and a tooling stack that overlaps what an MSP buys at scale, so the honest comparison shifts to the co-managed hybrid: one internal lead plus contracted depth.

 Coverage and depth: where each model breaks